NTD-Modelling-Consortium/oncho-amis-integration/README-fitting.md

 |:------------------------------------------------------------|:------------------------------|
 | multipletimepoints_preprocess_map_and_histories.R           | run_fitting_prep.sh           |

 - `multipletimepoints_preprocess_map_and_histories.R`: produces the maps and the histories from 1975-2021 and identifies batches.
+- Note that there is a hard-coded variable `batch_with_no_treatment` defining the batch number which contains IUs with no MDA/VC history.

 ### Setup virtual environment